aman26kbm/vtr-verilog-to-routing/vtr_flow/benchmarks/verilog/koios/README.md

 }
 ```

+## License
+Koios benchmarks are distributed under the [same license as VTR](https://github.com/verilog-to-routing/vtr-verilog-to-routing/blob/master/LICENSE.md).

 ## Contact
 If you have questions, email [Aman Arora](mailto:aman.kbm@utexas.edu).

+If you find any bugs, please file an issue [here](https://github.com/verilog-to-routing/vtr-verilog-to-routing/issues) and tag @aman26kbm in the description.

 ## Contributing to Koios
 We welcome contributions to this benchmark suite.
 If you'd like to contribute to Koios, contact [Aman Arora](mailto:aman.kbm@utexas.edu).